 Seems to me, like so many other firsts in the genre, the first jump scare shows up in Alfred Hitchcock’s 1960s thriller, Psycho.
 One could make a case for either the infamous shower murder of Marion featuring that deliciously discordant score, or, if that scene is too telegraphed for jump scare purists, the murder of Arborgast, which features barely any hint of the violence about to jump off.

-But why has this discussion seemed to ramp up so much in the past year or so online?
-My guess is the recent popularity of A24 films such as The VVitch, It Comes at Night, and Hereditary.
-All three films were well received by critics and horror fans, with mature, subdued approaches to the genre in stark contrast to the frights of the scare-a-minute style style of Final Destination, Paranormal Activity, or the modern slasher and zombie movie remakes.
+But why has this discussion seemed to ramp up so much in recent years?
+My guess is the recent popularity of A24 films like The VVitch, It Comes at Night, and Hereditary.
+All three were well received by critics and horror fans, with mature, subdued approaches to the genre in stark contrast to the frights of the scare-a-minute style style of Final Destination, Paranormal Activity, or the modern slasher and zombie movie remakes.

 This alternative way of frightening audiences, coupled with the basic fact that if you jump at a jump scare you have in some way lost to the filmmaker, goes a long way towards explaining the recent conversation around the trope.
 It doesn’t so much feel like the director has earned the reaction from you.